rwstate/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    We learned about express.Router() and express().

 - [ ] Describe Middleware?

+    Middleware intercepts a value, does something with that value, and either interrupts the process or sends a value on to the next function in line.

 - [ ] Describe a Resource?

+    Resources are data stored on the server.

 - [ ] What can the API return to help clients know if a request was successful?

+    The API can return HTTP codes.

 - [ ] How can we partition our application into sub-applications?

+    We can use routers to handle different API concerns.

 ## Minimum Viable Product